Cashy Voice Entry 2026: Log Any Expense on iPhone in 3 Seconds (Complete Guide)

 - Effortlessness.
 Finance tracking stops feeling like a chore.
 It takes less time per week than brushing your teeth takes per day.

-Start Today — First Voice Entry in Under 60 Seconds Download Cashy for free from the App Store, set up your free Gemini key, and say your first transaction out loud.
+Download Cashy for free from the App Store, set up your free Gemini key, and say your first transaction out loud.
 'Spent 5 dollars on coffee.'
 That's it.
 You've just logged your first expense faster than it takes to unlock most banking apps.

 Multiply that by 20 transactions a week, by 52 weeks a year, and you've bought back hours of your life — and gained the financial clarity that most people never find.
 All because speaking was faster than typing.